DETAILED ACTION

 It would have been obvious to one of ordinary skill in the art before the effective filing date of the claimed invention to provide one or more additional layers on the surface of the foam or felt layer opposite the surface for contacting the vibrating surface of the vehicle and whereby the at least one or more additional layers is at least one of a foam layer, or felt layer, a film layer, a foil layer, a thermoplastic elastomeric layer with a high filler content, a decorative layer, such as a nonwoven or carpet layer, or any combinations of such layers, since it has been held that mere duplication of the essential working parts of a device involves only routine skill in the art.
 St. Regis Paper Co. v.
 Bemis Co., 193 USPQ 8.
 In this case, providing additional felt layers #210, or forming layer #210 in a multilayer material configuration would have been obvious to one of ordinary skill so as to desirably tune the device by proving an additional layer of sound absorbing material, and such practice is well known.

-With respect to claims 17, Hirose and Kurashima teach the use of the noise attenuating trim part (Kurashima, device of Figure 4a-b, #210/200, when combined) including a particle acoustic damper according to claim 12, as an inner dash, an outer dash, a battery lid silencer, a battery insulator, as a carpet system with at least one of a tufted carpet, a needle-punch carpet, a carpet with flocked surface, or a Dilour carpet, as a trunk trim part or trim part for an engine bay area (Col. 9, Line 31-38), wherein the at least one layer (210) is the layer in contact with a vibrating body panel (Kurashima, #302 when combined) when the part is installed in the vehicle.
+With respect to claims 17, Hirose and Kurashima teach a method of using of the noise attenuating trim part (Kurashima, device of Figure 4a-b, #210/200, when combined) including a particle damper according to claim 12, as an inner dash, an outer dash, a battery lid silencer, a battery insulator, as a carpet system with at least one of a tufted carpet, a needle-punch carpet, a carpet with flocked surface, or a Dilour carpet, as a trunk trim part or trim part for an engine bay area (Col. 9, Line 31-38), wherein the at least one layer (210) is the layer in contact with a vibrating body panel (Kurashima, #302 when combined) when the part is installed in the vehicle.
 It is noted that when used in a vehicle engine bay instead of a fender, the layers will be arranged in a similar manner to that of Figure 4b, as would be obvious to one of ordinary skill.

 Conclusion